Andrew Zuckerman (American, b.1977)

-Noted filmmaker and photographer, Andrew Zuckerman, utilizes a multitude of platforms to produce work that is systematically executed, conceptually based, and democratically presented.
+Filmmaker and photographer, Andrew Zuckerman, utilizes a multitude of platforms to produce work that is systematically executed, conceptually based, and democratically presented.
 Minimalist in nature, Zuckerman aims to create atmospheres of clarity and neutrality to facilitate the viewer’s access to the material.
 His commitment to diversifying the points of entry into his work has garnered a global audience.

-Zuckerman first made his mark on the publishing world with the 2007 release of CREATURE, a compendium of intimate animal portraits set against his signature white background.
+Zuckerman first made his mark on the publishing world with the 2007 release of the CREATURE, a compendium of intimate animal portraits set against Zuckerman’s signature white background.
 He has since explored this distinctive approach – which divorces subjects from their context and equalizes the larger conversation between them – in four additional critically acclaimed multi-media projects: WISDOM (2008), BIRD (2009), MUSIC (2010), and FLOWER (2012).
 Renowned designer, Massimo Vignelli, has lauded Zuckerman’s “uncompromising notion of space in which any object becomes its own essence.”
 His books have been translated into numerous languages and published in 18 international editions.